ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

 ScAddr ScAgentCalculateSetPower::GetActionClass() const
 {
   return m_context.HelperFindBySystemIdtf("action_calculate_set_power");
+  // You have to make sure that this class is in the knowledge base.
 }
 // You must specify valid action class.
 In other case, the agent can’t be
 // subscribed to sc-event.